Protect Your Bottom Line from Business Interruptions

 - Maintaining machinery to prevent unexpected downtime.

-- Building a redundant supply chain so the business isn’t dependent on any single vendor.
+- Building a redundant supplier base so the business isn’t dependent on any single vendor.

 - Purchasing security cameras and alarms to deter burglars and vandals.